Henry C. Berghoff: Public works

 Berghoff presided over the completion of the construction of the Allen County Courthouse in Fort Wayne, which had begun on November 17, 1897, during the Scherer administration.
 The courthouse was designed by architect Brentwood S. Tolan.
 On September 23, 1902, the Allen County Courthouse was dedicated, and Berghoff was present at the courthouse's dedication ceremonies.
 Governor Winfield T. Durbin attended the dedication ceremonies, and President Theodore Roosevelt was scheduled to be present as well; he ultimately did not attend.
 The courthouse would go on to be added to the National Register of Historic Places in 1976, and became a National Historic Landmark in 2002.

 At the end of 1902, the mayor officially announced the completion of the South Wayne Sewer.
 The construction of the South Wayne sewer had begun under his predecessor, with Berghoff supporting it through its completion.
 Berghoff had ensured that lateral drains also be attached to the sewer, so that, in his own words, "the people could have the benefit of this outlet."
 However, the construction of the South Wayne Sewer was heavily criticized as a waste of funds.
 Nevertheless, he hailed the South Wayne Sewer as being "first-class in every respect," and in his annual message at the end of 1903, Berghoff commended it as having "gave relief as an outlet to the whole of South Wayne, as well as the territory in the southern, southwestern and western part of the city."
 Remarking on the public popularity of the sewer, he stated, "It was thought that the building of the Intercepting and South Wayne Sewers would bankrupt the city, but when the work was completed and the purposes of them enjoyed, the people ceased to complain."
 Because of this, he affirmed, the cleanliness of Fort Wayne had been greatly improved.

-In his annual message at the end of 1903, Berghoff indicated that more work had been done for public works in 1903 than any year prior in the city's history (that year, more than 4.16 miles of street improvements had been made, nine and a half miles of sewer had been laid, some public bridges were repaired and painted, and a garbage crematory that had burned down had been rebuilt).
+In his annual message at the end of 1903, Berghoff indicated that more work had been done for public works in 1903 than any year prior in the city's history (that year, more than 4.16 miles of street improvements had been made, 9.5 miles of sewer had been laid, some public bridges were repaired and painted, and a garbage crematory that had burned down had been rebuilt).
+Berghoff made the same claim in his annual message the following year (in which five miles of street pavements, 3.5 miles of sidewalk, and 5.5 miles of sewer were laid in addition to much street grading and alley paving).